obsidiansystems/ledger-app-nervos/README.md

 total_maximum_withdraw: 10500154580
 ```

-Remember the values above for one of live cells under “tx\_hash” and “output\_index”.
-You'll need these when constructing the `withdraw` operation below which withdraw's CKB from the NervosDAO.
+Remember the values above for one of the live cells under “tx\_hash” and “output\_index”.
+You'll need these when constructing the `withdraw` operation below which withdraws CKB from the NervosDAO.

 ##### Withdraw #####